 - checklist posts

-This is how you build topic clusters that convert.
-I explain this in more detail on my free affiliate email course.
+This is how you build topic clusters that convert, as I explain in my free course about building affiliate income.

 ❌ Using 20 affiliate programs at once